676339784/irc-cleverbot/README.md

 - **reset** `.reset`, `.rejoin`, `.restart` resets the bot in the given channel
 - **say** `.say`, `.join` makes the bot say something in the given channel
 - **story of pomf face** `.storyofpomfface`, `.pomfface`, `.pomf`, `.story` :3

+## Talking to the bot
+Just talk to it:

+    <realhuman> bot: hello, how are you
+    <bot> I'm doing well, thanks

+It will have a semi-intelligent conversation with you.
+I promise

 ## Configuration
 You can change nick, channel list and irc host in `CONFIG.json`.
 Try not to break the JSON file.